There are many labelling requirements for Australian TCF products

-There is no national mandatory information standard presently in place.
+There is no national mandatory information standard presently in place for fibre content labelling.
 There were fibre content labelling laws operating in several states until the end of 2010.
 However, the majority of these standards lapsed with the advent of the Australian Consumer Law in January 2011.

 State regulations are still in force in New South Wales that require fibre content labelling of textile products.
-Further information on the NSW regulations can be found by visiting the NSW Office of Fair Trading website.
+Further information on the NSW regulations can be found at the NSW Office of Fair Trading website.

 A national mandatory information standard for fibre content labelling may be considered in the future as part of the harmonisation of information standards across Australia.
 Development of any such mandatory information standard would need to comply with agreed ACL and COAG processes and would involve consultation with stakeholders, including industry and consumers.

 - Competition and Consumer Act 2010 (Cth) [refer Volume 3, Schedule 2, Chapter 5, Part 5-3 Country of origin representations];

 - Commerce (Trade Descriptions) Act 1905 (Cth) and Commerce (Imports) Regulations 1940 (Cth);

 Read more at: